Tools of Characterization

 The characters in the play fall into two categories: humans and fairies.
 As we know, fairies have supernatural powers and humans don't.
 Fairies can go whizzing around the globe in under an hour and humans can't.
 Fairies can sprinkle magic love juice in the eyes of hapless victims and humans can't.
 We could go on and on, but you get the idea.

-Some, but not all of the characters' names are significant in the play.
+Some, but not all, of the characters' names are significant in the play.
 Bottom, for example, is silly and ridiculous.
 His name implies that he's kind of an "ass."
 In case we didn't get the joke, Shakespeare literally transforms his head into that of a donkey.
 Bottom's name also refers to his profession.
 A weaver by trade, his name is another term for a piece a wood that weavers wrapped thread around.

-In fact, all of the Mechanicals' names are a clever play on their professions.
+In fact, all of the Mechanicals' names are clever plays on their professions.
 Peter Quince is a carpenter and his name sounds like "quoins," the wooden wedges used by men in his trade.
 Snug is a joiner and his name refers to the kind of "snug" joints craftsmen aimed for when they built furniture.
 Starveling is a tailor and his name plays on the common idea that all tailors were skinny.
 You get the idea, right?

 It's interesting to us that Shakespeare gave his craftsmen names that align the men with their trades.
 It's almost as if their entire identities are wrapped up in their professions, as though the men can never be anything other than skilled laborers (no matter how hard they try to be skilled actors).